Find Business Schools

 • Complaint Investigations Officer

 In the United States, there were 288,300 jobs for Equal Opportunity Representative or Officer in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Equal Opportunity Representative or Officer by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+There will be an estimated 25,900 positions for Equal Opportunity Representative or Officer per year.

 undefined